akash-ck7/IMDB-Clone/README.md

 • Add, edit, and list movies.
 • Search for movie data using the OMDb API.
 • All operations happen on a single-page UI built with React + Bootstrap.
-• Backend built using Node.js, Express, Sequelize, PostgreSQL with JWT authentication (optional).
+• Backend built using Node.js, Express, Sequelize, PostgreSQL.

 Features